 Aberdeenshire Health and Social Care Partnership

-Adult health and social care services in Aberdeenshire are delivered by a partnership of Aberdeenshire Council and NHS Grampian.
+Adult Social Care and Health services in Aberdeenshire are delivered by a partnership of Aberdeenshire Council and NHS Grampian.
 The Scottish Government legislated to integrate health and social care.
 As a result the Aberdeenshire Health and Social Care Partnership (AHSCP) was launched on 1 April 2016.

-It can be difficult for health and social care teams to put the person's needs at the heart of decisions because of budgetary and organisational constraints.
-The partnership aims to create an organisation with a single vision and budget, allowing practitioners to deliver the best service for people’s needs.
-This is a big challenge.
-But without change the current system can’t respond to population needs and budgetary constraints.
+It can be difficult for Health and Social Care teams to put the person's needs at the heart of decisions because of budgetary and organisational constraints.
+The AHSCP aims to deliver the best service for people’s needs.

 How it works

 The AHSCP is overseen by a joint board of Aberdeenshire Council and NHS Grampian, called the Integration Joint Board (IJB).
-The IJB manage adult health and social care services in Aberdeenshire.
+The IJB manage adult Social Care and Health services in Aberdeenshire.
 The council and health board have delegated some of their functions to the AHSCP.

-If you need care from a district nurse and help to bathe or prepare a meal for example, you might have previously had two or three professionals visiting, asking similar questions before the help is put in place.
+If you need care from a District Nurse and help to bathe or prepare a meal for example, you might have previously had 2 or 3 professionals visiting and asking similar questions before the support is put in place.

-Under the partnership doctors, hospitals, health workers, social work staff and others work side-by-side.
-They share information and take a more co-ordinated approach to the way services are delivered.
+Under the AHSCP doctors, hospitals, health workers, social work staff and others work side-by-side.
+They share information and take a more coordinated approach to the way services are delivered.

-So if you need care from a district nurse, and help to bathe or prepare a meal, one professional will visit and arrange all the help you need.
+So if you need care from a District Nurse, and help to bathe or prepare a meal, 1 professional will visit and arrange all the support you need.

 By working together, we can more easily identify those who are most at risk – for example of going into hospital.
 We can put together a combined package of care, support and lifestyle advice designed to keep you healthier and independent for longer.
-If you need hospital care, staff from the hospital can work with staff in the community to help you leave with the right support in place.
+If you need hospital care, staff from the hospital will work with staff in the community to help you leave with the right support in place.